 Understanding Your Staffing Firm’s Non-Compete Agreement

 If you’re wondering how to start a staffing firm with a non-compete in place, the good news is that there may be more flexibility than you think.
-And knowing your rights and restrictions is a smart first step.
+Knowing your rights and restrictions is a smart first step.

 Why Do Non-Compete Agreements Matter in the Staffing Industry?